LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

 We run Logtalk inside a normal Prolog session, after loading the necessary files.
 Logtalk extends but does not modify your Prolog compiler.
-We can freely mix Prolog queries with the sending of messages and our applications can be made of both normal Prolog clauses and object definitions.
+We can freely mix Prolog queries with the sending of messages, and our applications can be made of both normal Prolog clauses and object definitions.